About Dr Evgenii Timofeev

 The project I proposed to undertake consisted of taking up the Lacanian concept of the Real, the shattering effects of encountering it, and examining how to turn this encounter into an enriching and enlightening event.
 In order to do so, I have initially chosen martial arts, parkour, and the art of performance as the main methods of my research.
 Continuing to work across various movement arts, including contact improvisation, physical theatre, traditional Southeast Asian trance practices, and internal martial arts, I have travelled extensively throughout Malaysia, Indonesia, Philippines, India and China, performing, sharing my skills and knowledge with others and learning from skilful practitioners of the above arts.

 During these years of research, I have dedicated a lot of focus to traditional Southeast Asian trance in the context of contemporary dance performance.
 Through this work, I have come to recognise the transformative effects of performance practice on the psyche.
 The value of the arts in the process of mourning is that of creating an artifice in the place of loss, a monument, which externalises grief thereby allowing for acceptance.
-Through the practice of psychophysical trance I have developed capacity to access that, which is called a ‘speaking body’ within psychoanalytic jargon - a strata of self-expression otherwise censored by habitual patterns of moving and holding the body.
-Accessing this strata and undoing consequences of ‘inscription’ left by repressed signifying material amounts to deep levels of release, opens spaces for spontaneity and does away with many blockages in the subtle body.
+Through the practice of psychophysical trance I have developed capacity to access that, which is called a ‘speaking body’ within psychoanalytic jargon - a stratum of self-expression otherwise censored by habitual patterns of moving and holding the body.
+Accessing this stratum and undoing consequences of ‘inscription’ left by repressed signifying material amounts to deep levels of release, opens spaces for spontaneity and does away with many blockages in the subtle body.

 In performance, one develops the capacity to give to others via being seen and by doing actions that produce cathartic experiences – an event of blurring the division between language and the drive.